ashwani27155/shipping_cart_frontend/README.md

 ## Step 1: Open a Text Editor

-Open any text editor of your choice.
-We recommend using Visual Studio Code for an enhanced development experience.
+Open any text editor like Visual Studio Code for an enhanced development experience.

 ## Step 2: Install Dependencies